 Real estate investment is investing in property, whereby profits can be derived from rental costs, or by selling after the property has appreciated in value (as real estate tends to do).
 One can choose to take a more active role in owning property, or a more passive one by investing in something like a Real Estate Investment Trust (REITs) – which is similar to holding stock.

 Real Estate offers many benefits.
-As mentioned above, real estate tends to appreciate in value, which can offer counter the negative effects of inflation on your profits.
+As mentioned above, real estate tends to appreciate in value, which can often counter the negative effects of inflation on your profits.
 Another huge benefit is how one can use leverage to own an investment worth 5-10 times more than the total funds you have available (known as a mortgage).
 One more benefit is the steady increase in equity.
 When you take out your mortgage, you will essentially be using the money your tenant pays you to pay off this loan – it could be thought of as the tenant paying off your loan, and slowly, you own more and more of a hugely valuable asset, until eventually, you own the asset completely; at which point, you can choose to continue with your tenancy, without having to pay back any mortgage, or you can sell the property.

 Even though real estate can be a very powerful investment, it does require a large initially payment.
 Even if it is just 10% of the value, that will usually be many thousands of dollars or equivalent.
 Managing property is also a lot of time effort and can have unique expenses associated with it that aren’t with other form of investment, such as maintenance fees, property taxes, and insurance.
 There is also a risk associated with the kind of tenant renting your property, and the probability of them not paying the rent.
 Ultimately, real estate has great potential as an investment, especially when used to diversify.
 Finally, property is highly illiquid.